Addressing the Looming Human Capital Crisis

 Working with Associations

 In decades past, trade unions took on the responsibility of training the next generation of workers.
 But, with unions less prominent than ever, many manufacturers are looking to trade and industry associations to fill the void.
 Recently, The National Association of Manufacturers announced a pledge by manufacturers of training opportunities for close to 1.2 million workers to enhance their skills and prepare them for the next step on their career journeyⱢ.

 For manufacturing companies, recruiting new employees has become a full-time job.
 So, many are starting to seek their employees’ help in the hiring process.
 From management personnel to factory workers on the shop floor, companies are looking to all areas of their operations to help fill vacancies.
 By offering financial bonuses to workers who recommend potential new hires, employers are able to short-cut the hiring process, saving the company both money and time.
-A report from The Society of Human Resources Management states that employee referrals result in a nearly 40 percent conversion rate, and that these new hires tend to stay with a company longer Ⱡ.
+Talent acquisition organization Jobvite reports that employee referrals result in a nearly 40 percent conversion rate, and that these new hires tend to stay with a company longer Ⱡ.

 Upgrading Pay and Benefits